jessica2673/jessica2673/README.md

   Hello!👋 It's Jessica Ding
  </h1>

 Welcome to my GitHub!
-I'm a first year Computer Science student at the University of Waterloo.
-As an aspiring web developer, this is home to all the projects I've created over the past year.
+I'm an (almost) second year Computer Science student at the University of Waterloo.
+As an aspiring full-stack developer, this is home to all the projects I've created over the past year.
 Feel free to look through them; I'm open to any feedback!
 Check out my personal website [here](https://jessicading.me/) to learn more about me :)

 🌱 I’m currently learning